 - Which factors you need to consider to arrive at the right time

 - The answers to popular beliefs that cause air travellers to miss their flight

 Before jumping in...

-Did you know that according to EU law, passengers who were denied boarding due to overbooking can claim up to 600€ in compensation (about $660)?
-The goes for flight delays and cancellations.
+Did you know that according to EU law, passengers who were denied boarding due to overbooking can claim up to 600€ in compensation?
+This also goes for flight delays and cancellations.